mcoirad/the-grunfeld/_executives/Don Nelson_['MIL', 'GSW', 'DAL'].md

   <li>Drafted Sidney Moncrief with 5th pick but was worth 2th pick.</li>

-  <li>Drafted Dwayne Morton with 45th pick but was worth 28th pick.</li>
+  <li>Drafted Paul Pressey with 20th pick but was worth 4th pick.</li>

   </ul>'
 end_year: 2005